 What we do for you:

 Financial agreements are sometimes referred to as a "binding financial agreement", but in order for the agreement to be "binding" your solicitor must ensure that it meets all the criteria as set our in the Family Law Act 1975.
-Financial agreements may be entered into by married couples (or those contemplating marriage) and de facto couples and those contemplating a de facto relationship.
+Financial agreements may be entered into by married couples (or those contemplating marriage) and de facto couples, and those contemplating a de facto relationship.

-In order for cohabitation, domestic relationship, financial, separation, or termination agreements to limit the power of a court to make orders for financial arrangements between de facto or married partners, the agreement must comply with the laws of contract governing the formation of agreements and be in writing and certified by a lawyer.
+In order for financial or termination agreements to limit the power of a court to make orders for financial arrangements between de facto or married partners, the agreement must also comply with the laws of contract governing the formation of agreements and it must be in writing and certified by a lawyer.

 Financial agreements are divided into three groups: